Find relief from the fear and uncertainty keeping you stuck in love and relationships.

 Hi, I’m Brittany.

 I work with thoughtful, self-aware women who feel stuck in patterns they can’t quite seem to change—no matter how much self-reflection they’ve done on their own.
+You’ve probably read the books, listened to the podcasts, and spent a lot of time trying to figure things out yourself.
+But real change and healing doesn’t usually happen in your head.

 It happens in relationship.